Alex Cora: Personal life

 Cora lives in Caguas, Puerto Rico, during the off-season.
 He has four children, including twins born during the 2017 season.
 His older brother is Joey Cora, a former MLB utility player and current Detroit Tigers 3rd base coach.

 Cora is a 2006 inductee of the University of Miami Sports Hall of Fame.

 From February 2013 to November 2016, Cora was a color analyst for baseball on ESPN and ESPN Deportes.

 After winning the 2018 World Series, Cora took the World Series trophy to his hometown of Caguas on November 3, 2018.

 Philanthropy

-Cora was involved in relief help for Puerto Rico after Hurricane Maria in 2017.
+After being hired as the Red Sox manager in 2017, Cora was involved in relief help for Puerto Rico after Hurricane Maria in 2017.